rehierl/node-tree-outliner/3-2-0-design-3.md

 and before the first node is entered.

 **CLARIFICATION**
-The sectioning node's enter event is not necessarily strictly presequent to the first node's enter event.
+The first node's enter event is not necessarily strictly subsequent to the sectioning node's enter event.

 The next sibling of a parent can only be loosely subsequent to it.
 That is, because a node can only be a parent node, if it has at least one child node.